OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 ##### Examples

-This example sets the start time of a recurrence to 1:30 pm.
+This example sets the start time of each instance of a recurring appointment series to 1:30 PM.

 ```js
 var seriesTimeObject = new seriesTime()
 seriesTimeObject.setStartTime(13, 30);
 ```

-This example sets the start time of a recurrence to 11:30 am.
+This example sets the start time of each instance of a recurring appointment series to 11:30 AM.

 ```js
 var seriesTimeObject = new seriesTime()